-Conclusions: Direct evidence on the clinical benefits and harms of HBV screening versus no screening remains lacking.
-Antiviral therapy for chronic HBV infection is associated with improved intermediate outcomes and may improve clinical outcomes.
+Conclusions: There was no direct evidence for the clinical benefits and harms of HBV screening versus no screening.
+Antiviral therapy for HBV infection was associated with improved intermediate outcomes and may improve clinical outcomes.
 Research is needed to clarify effects of screening and subsequent interventions on clinical outcomes and to identify optimal screening strategies.